GitGBert/Get-and-Clean-Data-Project/Code Book.md

 - 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+## 1. Merging files

+The following files are merged into one data set called "allData"

+'train/X_train.txt': Training set.

+'train/y_train.txt': Training labels.

+'train/subject_test.txt  : subjected being tested

+'test/X_test.txt': Test set.

+'test/y_test.txt': Test labels.

+'test/subject_test.txt : Test subjects

+## 2. Extracts only the measurements on the mean and standard deviation for each measurement

+From the "allData" object, the measurement data for the variables wich contain mean or standard deviation are subset. alonog with the Subject and Activity name.

+The "features.txt" file ise used to identify the feature with mean or standard deviation, using "grep" function and the psotion index of those are stored in "postionMS".

+"positonMS" object is used to subset the variables, along with subject and Activity into the "meanstd" object.
+This products 10299 objects with 81 variables.

+## 3. Uses descriptive activity names to name the activities in the data set

+The file "activity_labels.txt" is used to extract the activity names and store in object "activityNames". and are showm below.
+> head(activityNames)
+     y         Activities
+ 1:  1            WALKING
+ 2:  2   WALKING_UPSTAIRS
+ 3:  3 WALKING_DOWNSTAIRS
+ 4:  4            SITTING
+ 5:  5           STANDING
+ 6:  6             LAYING

+Thea activity names are then merged with the main data "meanstd" back into meansstd object.

+## 4. Appropriately labels the data set with descriptive variable names.

+Feature names are taken from the "fData" object (column V2) and are stored in an object "FeatMS"

+Feature names are added to the "meanstd" object containing the main data.

+## 5. Create a second, independent tidy data set with the average of each variable for each activity and each subject

+"meanstd" is melted indicating IDs and Measurement Variables into 'dMelt'.

+'dMelt' is dcast into 'tData" object, for a final tidy dataset.

+"tData" is writtne to a text file in the working folder.

+/end